Thursday, November 21, 2024

 • Intermediate stages: Bóveda, Vilar de Gomareite, Bobadela a Pinta, Padroso, Cima de Vila, Quintela, Xunqueira de Ambía, A Pousa, A Chouzana, Ousende, Pereiras, Castellana, A Zamorana, Reboredo, Alto do Cumial, Seixalbo

-• Accommodation: Grelo Hostel, €15 with breakfast included; Residencia Universidad, 22€ for a single room
+• Accommodation: Grelo Hostel, €15 with breakfast included; Residencia Universidad, from 38€ for a single room (2024 price update; also, they seem to require a 2-night minimum stay now)

 • Restaurants: Bar A Taberna (for coffee in Vilar de Gomareite); Bar Copas (lunch break, Xunqueira de Ambía); Café Bar Ruta da Prata /Pereiras); Taperia do Perico (tapas and drinks in Ourense);